 Every company these days know they need a website but what most companies don’t know is when their website needs an update or when they need a new website.
 The fact is, times change very quickly these days and with it, customer expectations.
-While its easier to notice when your office needs a refresh than noticing when your website is out of date, having a dated website can be detrimental to your business – just like having shabby, old furniture in a messy, dirty office.
-Whether your website is still made in Flash, resembles a an old printed newsletter or just doesn’t appeal to your target market, companies need to keep their websites updated every few years to stay relevant to the times and adjusted to new customer expectations.
+While it’s easier to notice when your office needs a refresh than notice when your website is out of date, having a dated website can be detrimental to your business – just like having shabby, old furniture in a messy, dirty office.
+Whether your website is still made in Flash, resembles an old printed newsletter or just doesn’t appeal to your target market, companies need to keep their websites updated every few years to stay relevant to the times and adjusted to new customer expectations.
 To keep growing, keep modern and have a professional image you need to regularly update your site and your site design.
 If you met someone you were looking to do business with and they handed you the first business card below what would you think of them?
 Dated, behind the times may not be aware of the latest and trending processes.
 You may question their success and skill set.
 Or you might not even look at the card – it’s very possible you’d discard it immediately.
 If you met someone with the second card you are more inclined to think professional, cutting edge and could help you out with your needs.
-Remember all your customer facing media builds trust amongst your customers, and makes them feel like you know their stuff.
+Remember all your customer-facing media builds trust amongst your customers, and makes them feel like you know their stuff.

-Taking the time and developing your website to reflect the professionalism of your company is just as important as making sure your sales people don’t wear sweat pants to meetings.
-First impressions are everything.??I believe websites are among the three most important customer-facing medians these days.
+Taking the time and developing your website to reflect the professionalism of your company is just as important as making sure your salespeople don’t wear sweatpants to meetings.
+First impressions are everything.
+I believe websites are among the three most important customer-facing medians these days.
 So make sure yours is up to scratch!

 Now for our 5 signs your site needs some love:

-1. You current website is developed in Flash?-?Flash was a great technology of its time, it looked great, was consistent on all browsers and worked.
-Nowadays this is not the case, the two biggest issues are firstly that you cannot deep link to an internal Flash page. ?For example, if Google was built in Flash you could not link to www.google.com/contact-us.
-Second is that it is not Apple friendly; you cannot load a Flash site on your iPhone or iPad as well as many other mobile devices.
+1. Your current website is developed in Flash – Flash was a great technology of its time, it looked great, was consistent on all browsers and worked.
+Nowadays this is not the case, the two biggest issues are first that you cannot deep link to an internal Flash page.
+For example, if Google was built in Flash you could not link to www.google.com/contact-us.
+Second is that it is not Apple-friendly; you cannot load a Flash site on your iPhone or iPad as well as many other mobile devices.
 With 30% of all web traffic now coming from mobiles (and growing!) why would you prevent these potential customers from reaching you?

 While there are a multitude of signs that you need a new website, that’s our top 5 signs tips.
-If you think you may fall into one of these categories and would like to have a chat about your business, what your website needs and what we can do to help, feel free to?contact us
+If you think you may fall into one of these categories and would like to have a chat about your business, what your website needs and what we can do to help, feel free to contact us

-?or call us on (03) 9090 7070.
+or call us on (03) 9090 7070.